Mental Health Facilities Dakota County, MN

 Eagan Counseling Clinic Minnesota Mental Health Clinic

 Eagan Counseling Clinic Minnesota Mental Health Clinic is a mental health clinic in Dakota County, Minnesota, located at 3450 Oleary Lane, 55123 zip code.
-Eagan Counseling Clinic Minnesota Mental Health Clinic offers partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Eagan Counseling Clinic Minnesota Mental Health Clinic provides group therapy, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
+Eagan Counseling Clinic Minnesota Mental Health Clinic offers outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Eagan Counseling Clinic Minnesota Mental Health Clinic provides psychotropic medication, group therapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
 Eagan Counseling Clinic Minnesota Mental Health Clinic also supports transitional age young adults and people with serious mental illness.
-Some other services provided by Eagan Counseling Clinic Minnesota Mental Health Clinic include family psychoeducation, housing services and diet and exercise counseling.
+Some other services provided by Eagan Counseling Clinic Minnesota Mental Health Clinic include psychosocial rehabilitation services, case management and illness management and recovery.

 Learn More